Valmark Advisers Inc. Buys 52 Shares of Alphabet Inc. (NASDAQ:GOOGL)

-Valmark Advisers Inc. lifted its holdings in shares of Alphabet Inc. (NASDAQ:GOOGL) by 10.1% in the 1st quarter, according to its most recent filing with the Securities and Exchange Commission.
-The firm owned 566 shares of the information services provider’s stock after acquiring an additional 52 shares during the quarter.
+Valmark Advisers Inc. raised its stake in shares of Alphabet Inc. (NASDAQ:GOOGL) by 10.1% in the 1st quarter, according to its most recent disclosure with the SEC.
+The firm owned 566 shares of the information services provider’s stock after purchasing an additional 52 shares during the period.
 Valmark Advisers Inc.’s holdings in Alphabet were worth $1,167,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors have also modified their holdings of GOOGL.
-Baltimore Washington Financial Advisors Inc. lifted its holdings in Alphabet by 5.7% during the 4th quarter.
-Baltimore Washington Financial Advisors Inc. now owns 3,549 shares of the information services provider’s stock worth $6,221,000 after purchasing an additional 190 shares during the last quarter.
-Joel Isaacson & Co.
-LLC lifted its holdings in Alphabet by 1.6% during the 1st quarter.
-Joel Isaacson & Co.
-LLC now owns 22,464 shares of the information services provider’s stock worth $46,332,000 after purchasing an additional 345 shares during the last quarter.
-Cypress Wealth Services LLC raised its holdings in Alphabet by 4.8% in the 1st quarter.
-Cypress Wealth Services LLC now owns 1,199 shares of the information services provider’s stock valued at $2,473,000 after acquiring an additional 55 shares in the last quarter.
-Kathmere Capital Management LLC raised its holdings in Alphabet by 8.9% in the 4th quarter.
-Kathmere Capital Management LLC now owns 172 shares of the information services provider’s stock valued at $301,000 after acquiring an additional 14 shares in the last quarter.
-Finally, NorthRock Partners LLC raised its holdings in Alphabet by 13.8% in the 4th quarter.
-NorthRock Partners LLC now owns 2,447 shares of the information services provider’s stock valued at $4,289,000 after acquiring an additional 296 shares in the last quarter.
-Institutional investors own 33.79% of the company’s stock.
+Other institutional investors have also made changes to their positions in the company.
+Kinloch Capital LLC purchased a new stake in shares of Alphabet in the fourth quarter worth about $28,000.
+Resolute Partners Group purchased a new stake in shares of Alphabet in the fourth quarter worth about $28,000.
+ForthRight Wealth Management LLC purchased a new stake in shares of Alphabet in the fourth quarter worth about $32,000.
+TFO TDC LLC purchased a new stake in shares of Alphabet in the first quarter worth about $43,000.
+Finally, Cypress Point Wealth Management LLC purchased a new stake in shares of Alphabet in the fourth quarter worth about $39,000.
+Institutional investors and hedge funds own 33.79% of the company’s stock.

-Several equities analysts have weighed in on GOOGL shares.
-Loop Capital raised Alphabet from a “hold” rating to a “buy” rating and set a $2,525.00 price objective for the company in a report on Tuesday, February 16th.
-Zacks Investment Research raised Alphabet from a “hold” rating to a “strong-buy” rating and set a $2,752.00 price objective for the company in a report on Friday, April 30th.
-Wedbush lifted their price objective on Alphabet from $2,953.00 to $3,127.00 and gave the company an “outperform” rating in a report on Wednesday, April 28th.
-Wells Fargo & Company boosted their price target on Alphabet from $2,650.00 to $2,850.00 and gave the stock an “overweight” rating in a report on Tuesday, May 4th.
-Finally, MKM Partners reissued a “buy” rating and set a $2,200.00 price target (up previously from $1,950.00) on shares of Alphabet in a report on Wednesday, February 3rd.
-Two investment analysts have rated the stock with a hold rating, forty-one have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
-The company currently has an average rating of “Buy” and an average target price of $2,504.76.
+A number of equities research analysts have issued reports on GOOGL shares.
+JMP Securities upped their price objective on Alphabet from $2,400.00 to $2,850.00 and gave the company a “market outperform” rating in a research report on Tuesday, May 4th.
+Canaccord Genuity upped their price objective on Alphabet from $2,600.00 to $2,800.00 and gave the company a “buy” rating in a research report on Tuesday, May 4th.
+Argus upped their price objective on Alphabet from $2,500.00 to $2,800.00 and gave the company a “buy” rating in a research report on Wednesday, May 5th.
+China Renaissance Securities upgraded Alphabet from a “hold” rating to a “buy” rating and upped their price objective for the company from $1,477.00 to $3,000.00 in a research report on Monday.
+Finally, Wolfe Research started coverage on Alphabet in a research report on Thursday, April 1st.
+They set an “outperform” rating and a $2,450.00 price objective on the stock.
+Two equities research analysts have rated the stock with a hold rating, forty-one have issued a buy rating and one has assigned a strong buy rating to the company.
+The stock has a consensus rating of “Buy” and an average target price of $2,504.76.

-Alphabet (NASDAQ:GOOGL) last issued its quarterly earnings results on Monday, April 26th.
-The information services provider reported $26.29 EPS for the quarter, beating the Zacks’ consensus estimate of $15.82 by $10.47.
+Alphabet (NASDAQ:GOOGL) last issued its earnings results on Monday, April 26th.
+The information services provider reported $26.29 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $15.82 by $10.47.
 Alphabet had a return on equity of 17.31% and a net margin of 20.80%.
-During the same quarter in the prior year, the business earned $9.87 earnings per share.
-As a group, equities research analysts predict that Alphabet Inc. will post 52.19 earnings per share for the current year.
+During the same period last year, the business posted $9.87 earnings per share.
+As a group, equities research analysts expect that Alphabet Inc. will post 52.19 earnings per share for the current year.

 Alphabet Profile